SolidIO/react-gulp-project-setup/README.md

 - Clone it.
 - Run "npm install".
 - Run "bower install"
-- Run "gulp serve" or "npm start" for build and live reload.
+- Run "gulp serve" for livereload

+To build project with minified code
+- Run "gulp clean_dist" (No demand, but nice)
+- Run "gulp"
+- All your files are in dist/